-Being a revert myself, I felt there is a great need for a Filipino translation of the interpretation of the meanings of the whole Qur’an to be made available online.
+Being a revert myself, I felt there is a great need for a Filipino translation of the whole Qur’an to be made available online.

 Tagalog, Pilipino, Filipino